Jeremy McKinney: Detroit Lions

 On October 12, 1999, he was signed to the Detroit Lions' practice squad.
 He was released on November 9.

 St. Louis Rams (second stint)

-On November 24, 1999, he was signed to the St. Louis Rams' practice squad.
+On November 24, 1999, he was signed to the Rams' practice squad.

 Cleveland Browns

 On December 16, 1999, he was signed by the Cleveland Browns from the Rams practice squad.
 In 2000, he suffered a right knee injury in the second preseason game against the Chicago Bears and was placed on the injured reserve list on August 16.
 He returned in 2001 and was named the starter at right guard on October 21, in place of an injured Tre Johnson.

 Houston Texans

 McKinney was selected in the eleventh round of the 2002 expansion draft by the Houston Texans.
 After being waived on September 1, he was re-signed 5 days later because of injuries on the offensive line.
 He was cut on September 10.